lbondaryk/PlayerProto/test/README.md

     $ sudo npm install -g karma

 ## Testing iframes ##
-When opening the file from browser, you will run into security issues of iframe not being able to load Javascript.
+When opening the file from browser, you will run into security issues related with iframe not being able to load Javascript.
+In Chrome console you will get an error message similar to Not allowed to load local resource: file://.../PlayerProto/js/eventmanager_ex.js

 The workaround is to open the page from a web server.
 In Mac Python is pre-installed, so you can run the Python's tiny web server

     $ python -m SimpleHTTPServer

+Because of this, the iframe related tests are in a separate html file: iframe_tests.html.